Skip to Content

 Head to Gallatin, and search the gravels along the Grand river to find petrified wood.
 In Greenfield, all the gravels and exposures are worth the digging, but you can also find petrified wood at Marble Hill, in southeastern Missouri.
 Cape Girardeau County, with all its area gravel, is also a good spot.

-Marine fossils are also common, such as those of brachiopods, blastoids, crinoids, cephalopods, gastropods, trilobites, bryozoans, or even horn corals.
+Marine fossils, such as those of brachiopods, blastoids, crinoids, cephalopods, gastropods, trilobites, bryozoans, or even horn corals, are also common.

 TIP: Do you know how long all types of rocks form?
 Interestingly, the formation of different types of rocks takes different lengths.
 Find out more in the article below: